nkantar/wihparse/README.md

 ### Example Workflow

 ```
+# ensure THREAD_ID in wihparse.py is the one you want
 # ensure Python 3.6, Poetry, and GNU Make are present
 $ make install          # install everything
 $ make all              # run the whole process